callistaenterprise/kotlin-dsl/README.md

 # Kotlin DSL demo

-A simple Kotlin DSL demonstrating how such DSL's could be constructed, and two Spring Boot implementations, one in Kotlin, one in Java, using the DSL.
+A simple Kotlin DSL demonstrating how such DSLs could be constructed.
+Furthermore two Spring Boot implementations, one in Kotlin, one in Java, using the DSL.

-The Spring Boot applications are configured to persist the file `src/main/resources/dsl/demodata.orderdsl.kts` to the database as start.
-The applications also monitor the `/tmp` directory on the hard drive for files ending in orderdsl.kts, and persist the found files.
+The Spring Boot applications are configured to persist the file `src/main/resources/dsl/demodata.orderdsl.kts` to the database at start up.
+The applications also monitor the `/tmp` directory on the local file system for files ending in `orderdsl.kts`, and persist the files if found.

 Since the file suffix `orderdsl.kts` is registered in the configuration, these files can be edited directly in IntelliJ IDEA with full editor support.